vfarcic/dev-for-dummies/manuscript/01-practices.md

 * Deployment (or installation)
 * Maintenance

 Waterfall model can be useful for static projects where there will not be many changes.
 For most others it is outdated, too inflexible and too expensive.
+However, it is still used in enterprises.

 Often overlooked aspect of the waterfall model is its indirect effect on the company structure and the organization of teams that tends to create silos of highly specialized people and the expense of decreased collaboration.
 There is an increase in management costs and creation of rigid environment with little space left for improvement.